Failure-Analysis-Metadata-Header/connectors/README.md

 The idea is to create these connector files for data from different manufacturers in order to simplify the creation of metadata in the standardized FA Header format.

-# FA 4.0 Header Generation System - Implementation Summary
+# FA eader Generation System - Implementation Summary

 ## Overview

-I've successfully created a complete system for extracting metadata from TIFF files and generating standardized FA 4.0 JSON headers using configurable connector mappings.
+Apart from connectors, this repository contains tools that help with generating a JSON file from a TIFF file using a connector as well as tools for extracting metadata and creating connectors.
+This is the first draft of the project and it needs refinement.

+Also note that the below documentation was written by AI and is therefore subject to errors.

 ## Components Created